Skip to main content

 • Max fee: The maximum fee allowed for the transfer

-• Finality threshold: Determines whether it's a Fast Transfer or a Standard Transfer
+• Finality threshold: Determines whether it’s a Fast Transfer (1000 or less) or a Standard Transfer (2000 or more)

 JavaScript